Your Wedding Stationery Checklist

 - Table Plans

 After hours toiling over the dreaded seating plan, you finally have to put it on display and hope (fingers crossed) that World War III won’t break out over who’s sitting at the head table.
 You should display the Table Plan at the entrance to the reception so that guests can easily find their seats.
-It can either be printed, or for a more rustic look, written on a chalk board (although this can be more difficult than it sounds, depending on the size of your guest list!)
+It can either be printed in the form of a seating chart, or for a more rustic look, written on a chalk board (although this can be more difficult than it sounds, depending on the size of your guest list!)

 - Place Cards

 These can double up as favours for your guests.
 Place cards are most likely going to be kept as a keepsake of your special day, so make sure they look memorable!
 They are placed at the seat of each guest to inform them of their allocated chair.

 It is nice to remind guests exactly what they are eating, especially as you and your caterers have put so much time and effort into creating the perfect meal.
 It can be as formal or informal as you’d like, just make sure it ties in with the rest of the theme.
 You can either provide every guest with a wedding menu, or provide a few per table to be shared among guests.